blackchip-org/scan/README.md

 ```

 These new rules and the no match function can now be bundled up with a
 `scan.RuleSet`.
-Then, a `scan.Runner` can be created with the scanner and rule
+Then a `scan.Runner` can be created with the scanner and rule
 set to iterate through the tokens using `runner.HasMore` and `runner.Next`.
-Or,
+Or
 all the tokens can be obtained by calling `runner.All()`:

 ```go